-Study visits
+D. Study visits

-Schools or local Education Departments may plan for a visit to other educational institutions, research centers, governmental institutions, school legal bodies, companies etc.

-Grants can be awarded for a minimum of 2 and maximum of 8 participants per school/organisation.
-The study visit must contribute to new knowledge, experiences, and perspectives relevant to the professions within the school sector.
+Schools or local Education Departments may plan for a visit to other educational institutions, research centers, governmental institutions, school legal bodies, companies etc. The study visit must contribute to new knowledge, experiences, and perspectives relevant to the professions within the school sector and must clearly meet an identified development need at the organisation.